AbhishekR14/WhatsApp-Clone/README.md

 Open the "Main.html" file to see the clone.

-Check out all the features which are same as it in the WhatsApp Web Apllication.
+Check out all the features which are same as it is in the WhatsApp Web Apllication.